TEXAS Big Bend National Park: Summer Storms & Starry Skies Photography Workshop

 We will be staying at the Chisos Mountains Lodge which is the only lodging in the entire park.
 It is centrally located and at 5,000’ in elevation.

 Big Bend National Park allows the traveler to hike anywhere within the park; however, even with that permission, most of our photography locations will be within a short walk of the vehicle.
-Some parts of the park have loose sand, loose rocks and uneven footing, but none of our locations require difficult hikes.
+Some parts of the park have loose sand, loose rocks and uneven footing.
+Participants should be prepared for warm, challenging scrambles or hikes to get to prime photography locations based on storms and night sky locations.

 Gear for Birding & Wildlife Viewing